wearefrank/frank-runner/README.md

 * `specials/iaf-example`: Runs the example Frank application included in the F!F source code.
 * `specials/test-startup-times`
+* `ladybug-frontend`: Runs Maven build of ladybug-frontend but does not launch anything.

 In each mentioned subfolder, there is a `restart.bat` and a `restart.sh` to build the Frank!Framework, ladybug or ladybug-test-webapp and to